kurianaben/Austin-Permit-Analysis-Project/README.md

 This project was done to see what correlation, if any, there was with the amount of building permits (both residential & commercial) the residents of Austin, TX, applied for and the general economic conditions of the US during the same time period for the years of 2009 to 2024.

 The reason I decided to do this particular project was because I love learning about the real estate industry and thought that there might be some interesting information and correlations that most people like myself have not seen.
-I chose Austin, TX, for the city in this project simply because I like the city & I wanted to find a city that wasn’t too large or too small.
+I chose Austin, TX, for the city in this project simply because I like the city.
 Loosely speaking, however, I believe similar trends can be found if this project was replicated with any other city.

 Focus: Statistics, data exploration & breakdown, real estate market insight
 ___